-Dynamic prioritization differs mainly on the approach of setting the goals and work towards achieving the through the employment of outcome based techniques, flexibility and time efficiency.
-The basic outline of this model can be found in the table bellow:
+Dynamic prioritization differs mainly on setting the goals and works to achieve the through the employment of outcome-based techniques, flexibility and time efficiency.
+The basic outline of this model can be found in the table below:

-- Business impact – Starting point is the fiscal impact a change will have on the current business.
+- Business impact – The starting point is the fiscal impact a change will have on the current business.
 As well as alignment and involvement with the rest of the business organization (financial, sales, customer service departments etc.)

-- Optimizing the resources – Introducing flexibility and no log-term project dedication that will render the new project development start impossible.
+- Optimizing the resources – Introducing flexibility and no long-term project dedication will render the new project development start impossible.